bantoinese83/GeoPyTools/README.md

 GeoPyTools is a utility to calculate distances, geocode addresses, and analyze geospatial data easily.
 It provides a set of tools for geospatial analysis, including distance calculations, geocoding, and data analysis.

+## Purpose

+GeoPyTools aims to provide a comprehensive set of tools for geospatial analysis, allowing users to calculate distances, geocode addresses, and analyze geospatial data with ease.
+The package is designed to be modular, extensible, and user-friendly, enabling users to mix and match the components they need without unnecessary overhead.

 ## Features

 - Calculate distances between two points using the Haversine formula